FAQ #1092 Diff

 Added

 Yes.
-PCI DSS applies tois intended for any entity that stores, processes or transmits cardholder data, or transmits cardholder data — regardless of whether these activities are conducted directly or by a third-party service provider.
+PCI DSS applies tois intended for any entity that stores, processesprocesses, or transmits cardholder data.data — regardless of whether these activities are conducted directly or by a third-party service provider.

-validate theirider is PCI DSS compliance status.
-For examplet for the services offered, the merchant may
+Ensuring the provider is PCI DSS compliant for the services offered,

-Maintaining written agreements with the provider that include acknowledgment of their responsi
+Maintaining written agreements with the provider that include acknowledgment of their responsibilities (Requirement 12.8.2),

-Monitoring the provider’s compliance status at least annually (
+Monitoring the provider’s compliance status at least annually (Requirement 12.8.4),

-Merchants should checkare still required to validate PCI DSS compliance, typically through a Self-Assessment Questionnaire (such as SAQ A).
-Merchants should confirm their compliance obligations with the organization(s) that manage their compliance program—such as their acquirer or payment brand to determine their compliance obligations when all payment processing is outsourced—also referred to as compliance-accepting entities.
+should checkconfirm their compliance obligations with the organization(s) that manage their compliance program—such as their acquirer or payment brand to determine their compliance obligations when all payment processing is outsourced.brand—also referred to as compliance-accepting entities.